gkjohnson/three-gpu-pathtracer/README.md

 updateFrom( materials : Array<Material>, textures : Array<Texture> ) : void
 ```

+Updates the value of the uniform to align with the provided set of materials and textures.

 ## MaterialStructUniform

+Struct definiton for representing material information as a uniform.
+See the [implementation](https://github.com/gkjohnson/three-gpu-pathtracer/blob/main/src/shader/shaderStructs.js) for full struct definition information.

 ### .updateFrom

 ```js
 updateFrame( material : Material, textures : Array<Texture> ) : void
 ```

+Updates the uniform with the information from the passed material.
+Texture fields are set to the index of the texture in the provided textures array.

 ## Functions